JmMcGehee/ChicagoLiveGreenOutside/README.md

   - Load google map
     - Vanilla javascript used with google.maps script.
     - Add data points to map.
     - Data points can be clicked to adjust zoom and map center.
+    - Markers can display object info

 Button functions:
   - When clicked, get locations of button item named.